dhineshmuthukaruppan/tech-stack-details/requirements and documentation/analysis.md

 1. 2% commision for payment providers on successful transaction.
 1. `$0` for the first 62000 emails per month, and \$0.10 for every 1000 emails we send after that.
 Plus `$0.12` for each GB of attachments we send.
 1. transactional and promotional sms to mobile phone | @ 10-12 paisa / sms.
-1. Overall running cost for the first 6 months is atmost `$50` per month and after that based on number of users it will increase.

 # References